HL7NZ/cca/input/pagecontent/index.md

 There is currently no reference from the new Plan back to the one that it has replaced.

 ### Contained resources
-In this implementation, ActivityDefinition resources will be contained within the PlanDefinition and there uisn't a separate API for them (the only API is against PlanDefinition)
+In this implementation, ActivityDefinition resources will be contained within the PlanDefinition and there uisn't a separate API for them (the only API is against PlanDefinition).

+Component or child regimens will also be contained within the PlanDefinition.
+These are not available as separate resources

 ### Using this guide